-During the year, payments of \$26,119 were made to Marketforce Pty Ltd for advertising and promotions and \$4,930 were made to Global Oasis Strategy Consulting for consulting services.
-Mr. Marshall and Ms. Scarf, who are both directors of the company, are also the director of Marketforce Pty Ltd and Global Oasis Strategy Consulting, respectively.
-These services were provided under normal commercial terms and conditions.
+During the year, payments of \$3,270 were made to Lucent Global Pty Ltd for consulting services.
+Ms. Scarf, who is a director of the Association, is also the director of Lucent Global Pty Ltd. These services were provided under normal commercial terms and conditions.